jzkelter/LS_mining_course/README.md

+# New directions for Week 2

+It's probably easiest to get the new files manually.

+First, on this page, click "clone or download" and download a zip file.
+This will give you the entire contents of this repository.

+Then move the relevant files to your LS_mining_course folder:

+    * move notebooks 6 and 7 over.
+    * move the folder "mtms_csv" from the download into the corpora folder
+    * move the file named "lexicon.txt" from the download into your lists folder
+    * Finally there's a pdf named "Collocations for Manning and Schuetz.pdf" that you can put wherever you want.

 # Getting setup

 These directions are to, a certain extent, mac specific.
 Linux machines will be very similar.
 Windows machines will be close, but will differ here and there.